GAMS-dev/gamspy/docs/user/ml/ml.rst

 learning and optimization that was previously challenging to traverse with GAMS alone.
 Here's why GAMSPy stands out as the ultimate choice:

-* Versatility in Solver Selection: You can try different solvers
+* Versatility in Solver Selection

 * It provides a strong algebraic language allows you to play with how neural network is implemented